tytydraco/yessleep/out/Something_strange_is_happening_at_Oilsbrooke_Mental_Research_Facility_.md

 Occasionally it twitched, and when it did it jiggled like a rancid pudding cup that threatened to burst in the summer heat with a single touch.

-It cast a strange illumination across the small hairs on the back of his neck.
+It cast a strange illuminating light across the small hairs on the back of his neck.
 It pulsed just a bit, and a tingling sensation began to flood my mind.
 Like every neuron was being scrubbed by a horse brush.
 I wanted to knock it out of my head.

 I knew if I reported this to Doctor Branthor, he wouldn't let me do any slicing.
 So like the good natured surgeon that I am, I donned my scalpel and my protective gear and got ready to operate.

-I slowly inched my blade towards the slowly shaking, volatile pus sack that glowed dimly in the padded cell lit only by the abscess and the hallway light.
-Tim and his bed were the only things locked in this dark grey padded cell.
+I carefully inched my blade towards the slowly shaking, volatile looking pus sack that glowed dimly in the padded cell.
+The room was lit only by the abscess and the hallway light.
+Tim and his bed were the only things locked in this dark grey padded cell with me.

-Just as my blade cut flesh, the overwhelming smell of rotted and wet mold penetrated my senses.
+Just as my blade cut flesh, the overwhelming smell of rotted and wet mold or fungus penetrated my senses.
 I started to fall backwards, but Tim's hand shot up and gripped my hand, closing quick like a bear trap.

 It didn't hurt.
 It mostly startled me.
 But his grip was like iron, I couldn't pull free.

-The light in the abscess glowed a bit stronger now.
+The light in the abscess glowed a bit stronger now, casting long shadows across my patient's face like an amorphous mask of darkness.

 My mind felt shakey... well, shakier than usual.
 Tim laid motionless, and yet I saw a ghostly visage of him contort oddly out of him and look at me with an otherworldly and yet warming look of caring, like a demon that wanted desperately to protect me.

 It twisted it's spine with a strange, almost old camera filtered energy crackling about it.
 It somewhat twitched as it's body pulled itself and spun to look me in the eye.